- Treatment for short-term insomnia & jet lag

 - Red blood cells in your urine

-- Reduced number of white blood cells in the blood
+- A reduced number of white blood cells in the blood

-- Reduced blood platelets, increasing your chances of bruising or bleeding
+- Reduced blood platelets, which can increase your chances of bruising or bleeding

 - Psoriasis